-Vector vs raster?
+Vector vs. raster?
 A battle for the ages and one of the greatest struggles many designers face when creating graphics.
-The file format depends a lot on what you’re trying to accomplish, and this article will analyze these options for you.
+The file format depends significantly on what you’re trying to accomplish, and this article will analyze these options for you.

 Long story short - you should always, always use vector graphics when you can for anything professional like a logo or printed material.
-Clarity and editability are two of the greatest benefits of the vector format, though there are several other reasons.
+Clarity and editability are two of the most significant benefits of the vector format, though there are several other reasons.

 What is a vector?

 Vectors are digital shapes made of lines and curves that create an image based on a mathematical equation.
 Also called paths, these lines and curves allow designers to scale images as simple as a shape or as complex as a full-blown illustration.